 General Plan Policy Consistency Statement Policy CS-15.2: Encourage the use of new Consistent.
-The General Plan and Zoning Code technology to neutralize harmful criteria Amendments will not prevent the City from aligning with Policy CS-15.2 by promoting the pollutants from stationary sources. adoption of new technologies to neutralize harmful criteria pollutants from stationary sources.
-The City encourages the integration of advanced pollution control technologies in new developments and existing facilities to enhance air quality and reduce environmental impact.
-Policy CS-15.3: Reduce exposure of the City's Consistent.
-The General Plan and Zoning Code sensitive receptors to poor air quality nodes Amendments support Policy CS-15.3 by through smart land use decisions. integrating smart land use decisions that minimize exposure of sensitive receptors to poor air quality areas.
-The General Plan and Zoning Code Amendments promotes strategic planning and development to protect vulnerable populations from adverse air quality impacts, ensuring healthier living environments.
-Goal CS-16: Improved traffic circulation on local roadways to reduce emissions produced by vehicles and ultimately improve the general air quality within the City.
-Policy CS-16.1: Strive to relieve traffic Consistent.
-The General Plan and Zoning Code congestion and improve the efficiency of the Amendments will not prevent the City from City's transportation and circulation network in aligning with Policy CS-16.1 strive to relieve an effort to improve air quality. traffic congestion and improve transportation efficiency.
+The General Plan and Zoning Code technology to neutralize harmful criteria Amendments will not prevent the City from pollutants from stationary sources. aligning with Policy CS-15.2 by promoting the , adoption of new technologies to neutralize harmful criteria pollutants from stationary sources.
+The City encourages the integration of advanced pollution control technologies in new developments and existing facilities to enhance air quality and reduce environmental impact Policy CS-15 3: Reduce exposure of the City's Consistent The General Plan and Zoning Code sensitive recentors to noor air quality nodes Amendments support Policy (S-15.3 by through smart land use decisions integrating smart land use decisions that micegrating small land use decisions that noninize exposure of sensitive receptors to Zoning Code Amondments promotes strategie zoning code Amendments promotes strategic planning and development to protect importe appulations from adverse air quality Impacts, ensuring healthier living environments.
+Goal CS-16: Improved traffic circulation on loc cal roadways to reduce emissions produced by Policy CS 16 1: Strive to roligue troffic Quality within the City.
+Policy CS-16.1: Strive to relieve trainic Consistent.
+The General Plan and Zoning Code Congestion and improve the efficiency of the Amendments will not prevent the City from City's transportation and circulation network in aligning with Policy CS-16.1 strive to relieve an enort to improve air quality. tranic congestion and improve transportation efficiency.
 All new development in the City is required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies to improve emissions and traffic queueing.
 Policy CS-16.2: Improve signal coordination at Consistent.
-A Traffic Impact Analysis was major intersections and deficient intersections prepared for the proposed Project to evaluate potential traffic-related to reduce emissions and traffic queuing. deficiencies resulting from the revised General Plan land use development assumptions (Appendix Improvements have been recommended at the study area intersections to maintain City standards for safe and efficient traffic operations.
-Additionally, future development would be required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies to improve emissions and traffic queueing. .
+A Traffic Impact Analysis was major intersections and deficient intersections prepared for the proposed Project to evaluate to reduce emissions and traffic queuing. the potential traffic-related deficiencies resulting from the revised General Plan land use development assumptions (Appendix E).
+Improvements have been recommended at the study area intersections to maintain City standards for safe and efficient traffic operations.
+Additionally, future development would be required to prepare a traffic memorandum that meets the City's most recent standards which will provide a review of potential intersection operational deficiencies to improve emissions and traffic queueing